-Jaipur is home to mix of stores, from places where you can get traditional block printed outfits, to stores that sell the best of Indian fashion, and of course gems and jewellery, there’s something for every taste, and budget.
-A visit to the three most popular bazaars is probably a right place to start.
+Jaipur is home to mix of stores, from places where you can get traditional block printed outfits, to stores that sell the best of Indian fashion, and course gems and jewellery, there’s something for every taste, and budget.
+A visit to the three most popular bazaars is probably the right place to start.

 28 Kothi, Civil Lines Located centrally, 28 Kothi is a boutique guesthouse that has only five rooms (named for different coloured stones) and is an unpretentious refuge from the chaos of the city.
 This quiet Civil Lines property features expansive lawns, home-style cooking and in-room Ayurvedic massages.